arbor-sim/arbor/doc/install/build_install.rst

     cmake .. -DARB_WITH_PYTHON=on -DARB_PYTHON_PATH_LIB=/custom/path

-If CMake is run in a `venv` or Conda environment, set ``CMAKE_INSTALL_PREFIX`` to the path with of the venv.
-The example below shows a workflow that creates a virtual environment, and installs Arbor inside the environment.
+If CMake is run in a `venv` or Conda environment, set ``CMAKE_INSTALL_PREFIX`` to the base path of the venv.
+The example below shows a workflow that creates a virtual environment, then installs Arbor inside the environment.

 .. code-block:: bash

-    # Set up your virtual env.
+    # Set up your venv.
     mkdir myenv
     cd myenv/
     python3 -m venv env